iamkaikai/iamkaikai/README.md

  - [SkimGPT-client](https://github.com/iamkaikai/SkimGPT-client): Chrome extension for webpage summarization, leveraging the ChatGPT API.
  - [SkimGPT-api](https://github.com/iamkaikai/SkimGPT-api): A backend API for a GPT-based web summarizer.
  - [Music and AI](https://github.com/iamkaikai/Music-and-AI): Focusing on AI-based systems like VQVAE-based models to generate a 2-min-length music.
- - [Tiny Search Engine](https://github.com/iamkaikai/Tiny-Search-Engine): A system consists of a Crawler, that collect web content, an Indexer that maps words to pages, and a Querier that queriy and rank a list of relevant result.
+ - [Tiny Search Engine](https://github.com/iamkaikai/Tiny-Search-Engine): A search system consists of a Crawler, a Indexer, and a Querier.
  - [Predictive model for Numerai.ai](https://github.com/iamkaikai/Numerai): A predictive model for the Nuerai.ai market signal tournament.
- - [Kevin Bacon Game](https://github.com/iamkaikai/Object-Oriented-Programming/tree/main/PS-4): A BFS algorithm calculates an actor's "Bacon number" using a tree of shortest paths, indicating their degrees of separation from Kevin Bacon through film appearances.
+ - [Kevin Bacon Game](https://github.com/iamkaikai/Object-Oriented-Programming/tree/main/PS-4): A BFS algorithm calculates an actor's "Bacon number" using a tree of shortest paths.
  - [Generative art](https://github.com/iamkaikai/generative-art): Collections of generative art in P5.js